AyushCodez/German_Credit_Multi_Objective/README.md

 3. **Hyperparameter Optimization:**

    Execute `optuna-solver_seeded.ipynb` to perform hyperparameter tuning using Optuna.
 This notebook aims to optimize model performance while considering fairness metrics.
+This may take 5-10 minutes to run.

 ## Results